Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 Take a look at my page here for lots more information!

-The basilica of Ara Coeli is a very old church, located on the site of an ancient Roman temple and housing the relics of Empress Helena, mother of Roman Emperor Constantine.
+It's located on the site of the ancient Roman temple of Juno Moneta and houses the relics of Empress Helena, mother of Roman Emperor Constantine who founded the basilica of St John Lateran.

 There are so many big-hitter attractions in Rome like the Colosseum, Saint Peter's Basilica and the Sistine Chapel, that something inevitably has to be missed.